aarjmand/exchangerates/README.md

 This repository is dedicated to showcasing my solution to the coding challenge for the recruitment team at Bupa.

-Bellow are some high-level requirments for this challenge;
+Below are the key requirments for this coding challenge;

 - Connect to any exchange rates API to get exchange rates of Australia to New Zealand for the past 30 days into JSON output format.
 - Pre-process the data to manage any expected issues.